 - Double bedroom with king size bed and adjoining balcony (doors opening onto disco/games room)

 - Bathroom with shower, washbasin and WC

 - Double bedroom with king size bed, dressing room with walk-in wardrobe and en-suite bathroom with shower, washbasin and WC

-- Twin bedroom with 2 single beds and en-suite shower room with washbasin and WC
+- Twin bedroom (with low beam) with 2 single beds and en-suite shower room with washbasin and WC

 Pool Cottage Interior (2 guests)

 - King-size bedroom with en-suite bathroom with shower, washbasin and WC

 - Private heated swimming pool (size: 14mx6m/shape: rectangular) with automatic security hard cover

 - Poolside terrace

 - Covered terrace